hidakatsuya/action-setup-redmine/README.md

 [![Build](https://github.com/hidakatsuya/action-setup-redmine/actions/workflows/build.yml/badge.svg?branch=main)](https://github.com/hidakatsuya/action-setup-redmine/actions/workflows/build.yml)

-This GitHub Action installs Redmine and sets up an environment to run tests.
+This action installs Redmine and sets up an environment to run tests.
 It is primarily aimed at providing an environment to run tests for Redmine plugins.

 ## Usage